Qbeast-io/qbeast-spark/docs/QbeastFormat1.0.0.md

 ## Metadata changes introduced in the version 1.0.0

-* The replicated cubes are not stored in the Delta log anymore
+* The information about the replicated cubes are not stored in the Delta log anymore
-* Now a physical file can contain data from multiple blocks, so the information stored in the `tags` of an `add` entry in the Delta log provides information about all the blocks stored in the corresponding index file.
+* A physical file can contain data from multiple blocks, so the information stored in the `tags` of an `add`entry in the Delta log provides information about all the blocks stored in the corresponding index file.

 ## Block metadata before the version 1.0.0